benlye/sunsynk-ihd-35/README.md

 In the fullness of time I will add more information to make it easier.
 I plan to to do that after I receive the new display hardware and have figured out what a 'final' version will look like.

 ## Disclaimer
 I have no association or affiliation with Sunsynk, I'm just a system owner who likes to tinker.

+This is very much a work in progress, and the code should be considered pre-beta.
+I'm quite sure that it can be significantly improved, and over time it will be.

-I offer this to the community with no warranty whatsoever.
+I offer this project to the community with no warranty whatsoever.